 Yes, public toilets and showers are located at:

-- Freshwater camping area (bring $1 and $2 for hot showers; NB: $2 buys 4mins of hot water)
+- Freshwater camping area (bring $2 coins for hot showers; NB: $2 buys 4mins of hot water)

 - Freshwater day-use area and beach camper service bay (free, cold water outdoor showers).